gwax/www-gwax/posts/2004/12/snow-biking-rules.rst

 Turns out the traction of studded tires isn't quite so good in four inches of powder; the powder provides a barrier between the tires and anything solid and doesn't have any cohesion of its own.
-Also, four inches of powder provides a ton of friction and impedence to motion.
+Also, four inches of powder provides a ton of friction and impedance to motion.
 The end result was a very slow and involved trek to town that probably took about forty or fifty minutes (to the usual twentyish).
 I am quite certain that the traction was better than my onroad tires and expect